This article explains how to:

 Defining your scale

-We offer a choice of either a 5 or 7 point scale dependent on how granular you’d like your participant’s responses to be.
+We offer a choice of either a 5 or 7 point scale depending on how granular you’d like your participant’s responses to be.

 To define the scale, simply type the range of responses you wish to present to you participants into the dialog boxes.